 Things to Do Green Island

+Things to do on Green Island at the top of the list is Snorkelling.
 Snorkelling is an excellent way for travellers of all ages to experience the reef.
-Whether you drift over the shallows or dive your way through the depths, you will be able to get a magical view of fish, turtles and dugongs as well as hundreds of varieties of hard and soft corals.
+Whether you drift over the shallows or dive your way through the depths, you will be able to get a magical view of fish, turtles and dugongs, as well as hundreds of varieties of hard and soft corals.

 If you are keen to go a little further into the depths, introductory and certified Scuba diving can be done at offshore sites from Green Island.